We are Responsible for Animals!

 How You Can Help

-If you feel compelled – and I hope you do – to help save koalas, it doesn’t take much time or money and you can do it right now on your desktop or phone.
+If you feel compelled — and I hope you do — to help save species like the koala, it doesn’t take much time or money and you can do it right now on your desktop or phone.

-Just by signing up to receive my emails, you helped save lives.
+Did you know that just by signing up to receive my emails, you help save lives.
 When you subscribe, I fund a day of rabies vaccination administration to street dogs in Nepal.